alexs2112/University-Notes/2023-Winter/ARKY328/Midterm 4.md

 	 - Evidence for significant refortification, walls difficult to date, proxy evidence of updated defenses during occupation
  - **Basilica of San Vitale**: Ostrogoths were Arian Christians, this basilica represents height of late Roman religious construction
 	 - Perfect blend of eastern and western architecture at the very end of the Roman period
+	 - Best preserved golden mosaics outside Istanbul.
+Tesserae made of glass, pearl, silver/gold marble.
+Shimmer in candlelight
-	 - Best preserved golden mosaics outside Istanbul **536 CE: Worst Year in Human History**:
+		 - Examples: Lamb of God, Empress Theodora and Her Court, Emperor Justinian and His Court **536 CE: Worst Year in Human History**:
  - **Byzantine-Gothic War (535-554)**: Not war of numerous pitched battles, late antiquity tactics promote siege warfare
 	 - 535 CE: General Belisarius lands in Italy after defeating Persians and North Africa for Justinian